adrwxyz/adrw.xyz/notes/finance/2020-02-18-finance-investing-101.md

 ## Other
 * [The 10 Best Days](https://becomeabetterinvestor.net/the-10-best-days/) (A. Stotz Investment Research)
-  * Excellent overview of the literature and studies documenting the benefits of staying invested in the market and tragic effects to your returns of trading in and out of positions
+  * Excellent overview of the literature on the benefits of staying invested in the market and tragic effects to your returns of trading in and out of positions
   > "We looked at Seyhun’s 2003 paper.
 He calculated US returns over a long (1926-1993) and a medium-term (1963-1993) period of time.
 He found: missing the 12 best months reduced terminal wealth by 86%; missing the 10 best days reduced terminal wealth by 38%; and missing the 10 worst days increased return by 92%."

 * High school/uni investments classes (good overview of interest math and portfolio theory)